phillipsj/phillipsj/input/posts/deploying-dash-to-google-app-engine.md

   $ gcloud app browse
 ```

-Hopefully at this point you have a succesful deployment, now we can run the command to browse our app and see it running in GCP.
+Hopefully, at this point, you have a successful deployment, now we can run the command to browse our app and see it running in GCP.

 ```Bash
 $ gcloud app browse